 Clerk Peter Gialamas supports the Honor Flight Chicago by dedicating a portion of the yearly revenue from Passport processing fees.
 Groups of veterans partake in Honor Flight Chicago several times each year.
 The purpose of this program is to acknowledge veterans, and set aside a special day dedicated to honoring, remembering and celebrating their service and sacrifice.

 Applications are available for seniors, age 65 and older, to apply for the new Transit Permit – VENTRA card.
 The new fare payment system Ventra is a convenient way to access and pay for Metra train and bus rides on CTA and PACE.
 Applicants must verify their age by supplying a driver’s license, state ID card, passport, or resident alien card.
 The Seniors Ride Free program will be limited to low-income seniors who will met the income requirements set by the State of Illinois Department of Aging – Benefit Access Program.
 Seniors who are not eligible for the Benefit Access Program will be eligible for a Reduced Fare Permit to ride public transportation.
 Low Income Seniors must first apply for the Benefit Access Program.

-The Cook County Department of Revenue is going live May 2019 with the new STICKERLESS Wheel Tax Liability Notice Process!
+The Cook County Department of Revenue now has a new STICKERLESS Wheel Tax Liability Notice Process!
 There will be NO MORE PHYSICAL STICKERS/TAGS.
 Qualifying Senior Citizens/No Fee Categories will not be required to register.
 Remit payment by utilizing your Renewal Wheel Tax Liability Notification.
 Payments accepted online, by mail, in-person at Department of Revenue and 100+ participating ELS Currency Exchange locations!
 Please visit cookcountyil.gov/revenue for more details.